What Does it Take to Be a Creative Writer?

 - Conduct research to obtain factual information and authentic detail, using sources such as newspaper accounts, diaries, and interviews.

-When polled, Creative Writers say the following skills are most frequently used in their jobs:
+Creative Writers state the following job skills are important in their day-to-day work.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.